CheeziCrew/testConfig/README.md

 # testConfig

-Used to verify Swissgit things
+Used to verify Swissgit things mostly.